Frequently Asked Questions about the Undergraduate Degree

 Students concerned about graduate work and careers should definitely seek the opinions of numerous faculty members.
 There are many views and opinions about graduate school, so try to get a range of perspectives.
 Each individual faculty member is reflecting his or her own experiences and views and may not know what is best for you.
 So by all means ask around.
 See the list of faculty in the Handbook to contact them regarding relevant topics or questions.
 We also have a posting of contact information for Full and Part Time faculty in the Psychology Resource Office (PRO) office and in the main Psychology Office (PSY 100).
 Faculty office hours and contact information may also be found on the department web site.

 Obtaining information about graduate study is a complex process.
 You will need to ask questions of many people, read general literature, check the internet, and contact the schools which interest you for applications and specific information.
-To gain a better understanding of the process involved: Enroll in Psychology 301, Psychology as a Discipline and Profession, a course which covers careers in Psychology and related fields, as well as the steps necessary to enter those careers; Visit the Graduate Resources Room in the Psychology Resource Office (PRO) office ( PSY 206) and look at copies of Graduate Study in Psychology* (published by APA) and other very informative books on the application process as well as information about the GRE.
-In addition there are catalogs and circulars from many schools; View the videotapes about graduate school which are available in the Psychology Resource Office (PRO) office; Attend forums held during the year where students may ask questions about graduate work; Attend Psi Chi/PSA meetings (click the Psychology Student Organizations link for meeting times); Finally, if you have access to the Internet, you should begin at Psy 301’s “How to apply to Grad School” page for information on all aspects of graduate school.
-The Graduate Study in Psychology book is also available at the library and for sale at bookstores.
+To gain a better understanding of the process involved: Enroll in Psychology 301, Psychology as a Discipline and Profession, a course which covers careers in Psychology and related fields, as well as the steps necessary to enter those careers; Visit the Graduate Resources Room in the Psychology Resource Office (PRO) office ( PSY 206) and look at copies of APA’s Graduate Study in Psychology* (also available at the library and bookstores) and other very informative books on the application process as well as information about the GRE.
+In addition there are catalogs and circulars from many schools; View the videotapes about graduate school which are available in the Psychology Resource Office (PRO) office; Attend forums held during the year where students may ask questions about graduate work; Attend Psi Chi/PSA meetings (see Psychology Student Organizations for meeting times).

 When a department is declared impacted, it means that the number of students interested in the major exceeds the capacity of the department to provide classes and resources.
 At that point, the department will attempt to limit the number of majors by establishing criteria which students must meet before being admitted to the department.
 For a list of the criteria, please refer to the Psychology Undergraduate Handbook.